Russia says no proof Assad was behind chemical attack

 "We have very serious grounds to believe that this was a provocation," Lavrov said after talks in Moscow between two countries with veto powers in the U.N.
 Security Council.

-He said there had been "many provocations" by the rebels fighting Assad's government, adding: "They were all aimed, over the last two years, at provoking foreign intervention."
+He said there had been "many provocations" by the rebels fighting Assad's government and added: "They were all aimed, over the last two years, at provoking foreign intervention."

 Lavrov said the U.N. report should be examined not in isolation but along with evidence from sources such as the Internet and other media, including accounts from "nuns at a nearby convent" and a journalist who had spoken to rebels.